Generalising Aumann's Agreement Theorem: Aumann's Theorem in GTPs

 \begin{definition} Let $\mu: \Sigma \rightarrow V^{+}$ be an SVM over a measurable space $\mathcal{M}=(\Omega, \Sigma)$.
 For each $\Lambda \in \Sigma$, we define the object

 as the conditional state of the SVM $\mu: \Sigma \rightarrow V^{+}$ with respect to the event $\Lambda$. \end{definition}

-At this stage, it should be clear where we are heading to.
-Recall that two main things were central to the machinery involved in proving the agreement theorem: for one, we needed a notion of (quantum) probability defined over the measure space that is part of the basal knowledge model - and more importantly, that this notion of probability acted as if it were an affine function on exclusive events.
-Secondly, we needed a meaningful definition of a conditional state so that the conditioning process is well-defined and that the law of total probability can also be worked out.
-Naturally, Aumann's original framework possesses these two aspects inherently.
-On the other hand, it is defs.~\ref{Def.DOVMs} and~\ref{Def.ConditionalFromDOVM} that grant quantum theory with the said central features.
-Similarly, as we see below, the defs.~\ref{Def.SVMinGPT} and~\ref{Def.ConditionalFromSVM} play the same fundamental role in our version of the agreement theorem for GPTs.
+At this stage, it should be clear where we are heading.
+Recall that two main things were central to the machinery involved in proving the agreement theorem.
+First, we need a notion of (generalised) probability defined over the measure space that is part of the underlying knowledge model, which behaves like an affine function on exclusive events.
+This is provided by the notion of an SVM.
+Second, we need a notion of conditioning that satisfies a generalisation of the law of total probability, which in this case is, for any partition $Q$, $\mu(\Omega) = \sum_{\Lambda \in Q} \mu_{|\Lambda} u [ \mu(\Lambda)]$.
+Naturally, Aumann's original framework inherently possesses these two aspects.
+In the hybrid quantum case, defs.~\ref{Def.DOVMs} and~\ref{Def.ConditionalFromDOVM} granted quantum theory with those central features.
+Similarly, as we will see below, the defs.~\ref{Def.SVMinGPT} and~\ref{Def.ConditionalFromSVM} play the same fundamental role in our version of the agreement theorem for GPTs.